TAUSBV/dqf-api/v3/README.md

 * Every request must contain the header parameter **apiKey**, a _Universally Unique Identifier_ (_UUID_) which will be provided by TAUS.
 The **apiKey** is application specific and used to identify the client that sends the requests.
 Every integrator will have one **apiKey**.
 * For secured endpoints, there should also be a header parameter **sessionId**.
 * In order to obtain a **sessionId**, you must call the [POST /v3/login](http://dqf-api.ta-us.net/#!/Authentication/login) endpoint.
-* The body parameters (_email, password_) represent the user's credenitals - encrypted and Base64 encoded.
+* The body parameters (_email, password_) represent the user credentials - encrypted and Base64 encoded.
 * The encryption algorithm used is **AES/CBC/PKCS5PADDING**.
 * The encryption key will also be provided by TAUS and will be valid on both servers (staging and production).